thunderbird/webext-docs/browserAction.rst

       :name: [``allowed_spaces``]
       :type: (array of `string`, optional)

-      Defines for which spaces the browserAction button will added to Thunderbird's unified toolbar.
+      Defines for which spaces the browserAction button will be added to Thunderbird's unified toolbar.
 Defaults to only allowing the browserAction in the :value:`mail` space.
 The :value:`default` space is for tabs that don't belong to any space.
 If this is an empty array, the browserAction button is shown in all spaces.

       Supported values: